bertvansteen/AAXtoMP3/README.md

 url = "https://www.audible.com/license/licenseForCustomerToken?customer_token=ABCDEFG...="
 ```

 The easiest way in my opinion is to ask iTunes to open the link for you.
-When first time example.aax is loaded into iTunes, iTunes is smarts enough to ask you about authorizing iTunes from Audible by leading you to browse some url like:
+When first time example.aax is loaded into iTunes, iTunes is smart enough to ask you about authorizing iTunes from Audible by leading you to browse some url like:

 ```
 https://www.audible.com/player-auth-token?playerId=abcdefg....&playerManufacturer=itunes&playerModel=mac&playerType=software&serial=&